High School Ecology, Conservation and Outreach STEM Camp

-ECO STEM camp is a 4-day overnight summer camp for high school students.
-Campers will be immersed in STEM and conservation sessions focused on the ecology of the Ohio River and its watershed.
-Led by TMU faculty, researchers, and conservation professionals, campers will get hands-on, feet-wet experiences exploring various disciplines within ecology and conservation.
+High School ECO STEM camp is a four-day overnight summer camp where campers are immersed in STEM and conservation sessions focused on the ecology of the Ohio River and its watershed.
+Led by Thomas More faculty, researchers, and conservation professionals, campers get hands-on, feet-wet experiences exploring various disciplines within ecology and conservation.

 Rising high school students with strong interest in ecology and conservation and who want to get hands-on field experience.